-The Board of Directors has a Nonemployee Directors' Compensation Plan, which provides for a one-time award of 2,000 shares of Restricted Stock to new Non-Employee Directors and also provides that all Directors must take 40% of their retainer in Common Shares and may elect to take up to 100% of their retainer and other fees in Common Shares.
-In addition, the Plan gives Non-Employee Directors the opportunity to defer all or a portion of their annual retainer and other fees, whether payable in cash or Common Shares.
+The Board of Directors has a Nonemployee Directors' Compensation Plan, which provides for a one-time award of 2,000 shares of Restricted Stock to new Nonemployee Directors and also provided through December 31, 2003, that all Directors must take 40% of their retainer in Common Shares and may elect to take up to 100% of their retainer and other fees in Common Shares.
+Effective January 1, 2004, the Plan was amended to eliminate the 40% share requirement, and instead require that at least \$15,000 of the \$32,500 annual retainer be paid in Common Shares, unless the Nonemployee Director has met stock ownership guidelines.
+The stock ownership guidelines provide that by the end of a four-year period, a Director should own either (i) 4,000 or more Common Shares or (ii) Common Shares having a market value of at least \$100,000.
+If a Nonemployee Director meets these stock ownership guidelines, the Director may elect to receive all or part of the \$15,000 in cash.
+In addition, the Plan gives Nonemployee Directors the opportunity to defer all or a portion of their annual retainer and other fees, whether payable in cash or Common Shares.

-Non-Employee Directors who joined the Board before January 1, 1999 also participate in either the Retirement Plan for Non-Employee Directors adopted in 1984 ("1984 Plan") or the Nonemployee Directors Supplemental Compensation Plan established in 1995 ("1995 Plan") (collectively the "Plans").
-The 1984 Plan provides that a Non-Employee Director elected before July 1, 1995, with at least five years of service, receives during his or her lifetime after retirement an amount equal to the annual retainer then paid to Non-Employee Directors.
-Under the 1995 Plan, a Non-Employee Director elected on or after July 1, 1995, with at least five years of service, receives after retirement a quarterly amount equal to fifty percent of the stated quarterly retainer in effect at the time of retirement for the period equal to the Director's service.
-Under either Plan, in the event of a "change of control" causing the Director's retirement, he or she receives the retirement payment prorated for any service less than five years.
+Nonemployee Directors who joined the Board before January 1, 1999 were able to participate in either the Retirement Plan for Non-Employee Directors adopted in 1984 ("1984 Plan") or the Nonemployee Directors Supplemental Compensation Plan established in 1995 ("1995 Plan") (collectively "Plans").
+The 1984 Plan provides that a Nonemployee Director elected before July 1, 1995, with at least five years of service, receives during his or her lifetime after retirement an amount equal to the annual retainer then paid to Nonemployee Directors.
+Under the 1995 Plan, a Nonemployee Director elected on or after July 1, 1995, with at least five years of service, receives after retirement a quarterly amount equal to fifty percent of the stated quarterly retainer in effect at the time of retirement for the period equal to the Director's service.
+Under either Plan, in the event of a "change in control" causing the Director's retirement, he or she receives the retirement payment prorated for any service less than five years.
 Directors who join the Board on or after January 1, 1999 are not eligible to participate in either Plan.

-On January 14, 2003, the Board of Directors adopted respective amendments to the Plans to provide for a voluntary immediate lump sum cash-out election of the present value of the accrued pension and deferred benefits to all Non-Employee Directors participating under the Plans (Participants).
-Under the terms of the Plans, as amended, the lump-sum benefit would be payable to the Participants on or about June 30, 2003.
-Of the 14 Participants, 3 have opted not to participate in the lump sum benefit.
-The aggregate value for Participants electing a payout is approximately \$2,300,000.
-Election of the payout by a Participant would mean that there would be no further opportunity for a pension adjustment under the Plans for future changes in the Company's annual retainer.
+On January 14, 2003, the Board of Directors adopted respective amendments to the Plans to provide for a voluntary immediate lump sum cash-out election of the present value of the accrued pension and deferred benefits to all Nonemployee Directors participating under the Plans ("Participants").
+Under the terms of the Plans, as amended, the lump-sum benefit was payable to the Participants on June 30, 2003.
+Of the 14 Participants, three elected not to participate in the lump sum benefit.
+The aggregate value for Participants electing a payout was approximately \$2,293,500.
+The payout election by the 11 Participants means those Participants have no further opportunity for a pension adjustment under the Plans for future changes in the Company's annual retainer.

-The Company has trust agreements with KeyBank National Association relating to the Nonemployee Directors' Compensation Plan, the Retirement Plan for Non-Employee Directors and the Nonemployee Directors' Supplemental Compensation Plan, in order to establish arrangements for the funding and payment of the Company's obligations to beneficiaries under such Plans.
+The Company has trust agreements with KeyBank National Association relating to the Nonemployee Directors' Compensation Plan, the Retirement Plan for Nonemployee Directors and the Nonemployee Directors' Supplemental Compensation Plan, in order to establish arrangements for the funding and payment of the Company's obligations to the three remaining beneficiaries under such Plans.